CenterForOpenScience/Policies-and-Procedures/index.md

 Use of Email &amp; Personal Computer Equipment
 ------------------

 All full-time regular and full-time temporary staff will receive a COS email address.
 Use of personal equipment for COS projects is not encouraged as COS is not liable for covering any damages to personal property.
-If your COS technology needs are not being met, please discuss them with the Human Resources Specialist.
+If your COS technology needs are not being met, please discuss them with Human Resources.

 COS Emails and Files Upon Departure
 ------------------